OCA/rma/crm_rma_advance_location/README.rst

 * Use with caution, this module is currently not yet completely debugged and is waiting his author to be.
-* TODO : In ClaimMakePickingFromPicking wizard picking_mistake_loss must be added

 Bug Tracker
 ===========